Jsparrow/jsparrow.github.io/docs/rules/avoid-concatenation-in-logging-statements.md

 description:
     Avoid always evaluating concatenated logging messages by introducing parameters, which only evaluate when the logging level is active.
-tags: ["Java 1.1", "Performance", "Readability", "Coding Conventions", "Logging"]
+tags: ["Java 1.1", "Performance", "Readability", "Coding Conventions", "Logging", "Marker"]
 ---

 # Avoid Concatenation in Logging Statements